- Home Improvement

 Wet scraping is one method used by contractors, and water blasting is an option if the runoff can be contained and carried away.
-For your health and that of those around you, burning and sanding are the worst methods-the fine particles created becomes absorbed in the blood stream and can cause irreversible brain damage ,to which young children are particularly susceptible.
-If your house was built after 1975, it is unlikely to have lead based paint on the exterior.
+For your health and that of those around you, burning and sanding are the worst methods-the fine particles created becomes absorbed into the blood stream and can cause irreversible brain damage, to which young children are particularly susceptible.
+If your house was built after 1975, it is unlikely to have lead-based paint on the exterior.

-A fast way to remove loose paint is to use a 3000 lbs/ sq inch pressure washer.
-It not only blast away loose paint, but also washes the house, doing the job in about half the time for a fifth of your effort, although some hand scraping may still be needed.
+A fast way to remove loose paint is to use a 3000 lbs/ SQ inch pressure washer.
+It not only blasts away loose paint but also washes the house, doing the job in about half the time for a fifth of your effort, although some hand scraping may still be needed.
 Incidentally, sometimes a dingy appearance may signify only that your house is in need of a wash, not a new coat of paint; the neighbors will be just as impressed with your home's new look and considerable less trouble and cost to you.

 If your house has a condition called chalking, which is the presence of dusty pigment that has separated out from the surface, you eliminate that at the same time as you wash away regular dirt.
 If you have mildew, you can get rid of that too, by mixing bleach solution in with water-washers usually comes with tanks into which such mixing solution can be placed.